MoonsideGames/bonk-docs/content/narrow_phase/GJK2D.md

 var (result, simplex) = GJK2D.TestCollision(circleA, transformA, circleB, transformB);
 ```

 Note that this method returns two variables.
 The first is whether an overlap has occurred.
-The second is the simplex.
-You can think of the simplex as a key that helps you find the minimum separating vector.
+The second is the termination simplex.
+You can think of the termination simplex as a key that helps you find the penetration vector with *EPA2D*.
 Note that if there was no collision, the value of the simplex is irrelevant.